Myth-Digital/craft-3-stack/README.md

 ## Install

 1. `composer create-project myth-digital/craft-3-stack`
-2. Don't run, `./craft setup`, instead manually edit the `.env` file.
+2. Don't run, `./craft setup`, instead copy and edit the `.env.example` file.
-3. Once the `.env` is filled in, run `./craft install`
+3. Once the `.env` is completed, run `./craft install`
 4. Generate the security key using `./craft setup/security-key`
-5. Replace newly created config/project with config/project-stack folder `rm -rf config/project && mv config/project-stack config/project`
+5. Replace newly created config/project with config/project-stack folder (or config/project-stack-commerce if you want commerce) `rm -rf config/project && mv config/project-stack config/project` or `rm -rf config/project && mv config/project-stack-commerce config/project`
 6. Run the project sync command to sync the db config `./craft project-config/apply`

+### Remove Commerce

+The stack ships with Commerce.
+The following removal script should be ran if you do not need Commerce.

+[] To Do - Build script

 ## npm Scripts